lexicalunit/spellbot/README.md

   - `motd`: Set the privacy level for messages of the day.
   - `size`: Sets the default game size for a specific channel.
   - `toggle-verify`: Toggles requirement of verification for a specific channel.
+  - `auto-verify`: Set the channels that will trigger user auto verification.
   - `verify-message`: Set the verification message for a specific channel.
   - `stats`: Gets some statistics about SpellBot usage on your server.
   - `help`: Get detailed usage help for SpellBot.